LeonTutte/FinanceConsole/README.md

 ## Features:
 - Easy operation with the console
 - Multiple users and accounts per installation
-- Easy backup via file/data directory
+- Easy backup via one database-file
 - and much more ...

 ## Technical information: